2023 Academy Awards Betting

-The next Academy Awards show takes place in early February, 2020, and that means that Oscars betting is on the mind of many a sports gambler.
+The next Academy Awards show takes place in March of 2023, and that means that Oscars betting is on the mind of many a sports gambler.
 Of course, if you’re on the hunt for the best Oscars bets, your options are limited through brick-and-mortar channels.
 For most gamblers, Academy Awards betting is only going to be available over the Internet at offshore sportsbooks that offer entertainment betting lines.

 Fortunately, it’s easy to bet on the Oscars, and every reputable book offers plenty of action on the star-studded gala.
 That said, before you put any money on your pick for Best Picture and all the other big movie awards, you’ll want to make sure you’re placing your wagers with the most trustworthy legal online betting sites possible.
 Read on to find out how!

 Is It Legal To Bet On The Oscars?

 If you live in the US, you can legally bet on the Academy Awards in one of two ways.
 For those residing in New Jersey, that state has approved Oscars betting as part of the regulated sportsbook offerings there.
 If you live anywhere else in the country, however, you must bet on the show by using an offshore sports betting site.

 Note: Residents of Washington are precluded from all forms of gambling over the Internet.
 However, WA laws appear to be entirely unenforced, so you can proceed at your own discretion.
 We nevertheless advise that you follow all local gambling laws in your area.